ALLAN-DIP/chiron-utils/README.md

   - Orders are randomly selected from the space of valid moves.
   - Messages are proposals to carry out a set of valid moves, which is also randomly selected.
 One such proposal is sent to each opponent.
   - Due to the random nature of play, a game consisting entirely of `RandomProposerPlayer`s can last for a very long time.
 I (Alex) have observed multiple games lasting past 1950 without a clear winner.
-  - `RandomProposerPlayer` uses very few resources, so it are useful as stand-ins for other players.
+  - `RandomProposerPlayer` uses very few resources, so it is useful as stand-ins for other players.

 ## Contributing